MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 ### AWS CodeBuild

-Building and deploying from your local dev box is not ideal.
+Building and deploying from your local dev box is not ideal though.
 What we really want is clean, reproducable builds on a build server and a fully automated deployment pipeline.

 There's an endless number of CI tools to choose from, but for this exercise, let's stay inside the AWS universe and go with [AWS CodeBuild](https://aws.amazon.com/codebuild).
 CodeBuild is a fairly [recent](https://aws.amazon.com/blogs/aws/aws-codebuild-fully-managed-build-service) addition to Amazon's services.
 It's not particularly sophisticated in terms of features, and pales in comparison to full-fledged solutions like [TeamCity](https://www.jetbrains.com/teamcity/) (which we're using at Stack Overflow).
-But it's doing one thing well: just like other cloud services, it provisions and scales resources as needed, and you'll get billed by the build-minute.
+But it's doing one thing well: just like other cloud services, it provisions and scales resources on-demand as needed, and you'll get billed by the build-minute.
 With a non-expiring 100 build minutes per month [free tier](https://aws.amazon.com/s/dm/optimization/server-side-test/free-tier/free_np), we'll be able to deploy a good number of updates to our Lambda function free of charge.

 First, let's check our code in to a GitHub repo.
 Here's mine: [dotnetcore-lambda-sample](https://github.com/MaxHorstmann/dotnetcore-lambda-sample)